-Not shown in the figure is the static payload add-on (the length of which is defined in PCNF1.STATLEN, and which is 0 bytes in a standard BLE packet).
+Not shown in the figures is the static payload add-on (the length of which is defined in PCNF1.STATLEN, and which is 0 bytes in a standard BLE packet).
 The static payload add-on is sent between PAYLOAD and CRC fields.
 The RADIO sends the different fields in the packet in the order they are illustrated above, from left to right.
-The preamble will be sent with least significant bit first on air.